 - Stand upright with your core and glutes engaged, chest up, arms at your sides, and feet hip-width apart.

 - Hop on the ball of your right foot as you simultaneously use your core to draw your left leg up so that your thigh is at least parallel to the ground.
-Dorsiflex your toes on the left foot so that they are pointing toward the sky.
+Dorsiflex your toes on the left foot so that they are pointing upward.
 The right leg should remain straight.

 - Rapidly claw your left foot to the ground, directly under your center of mass like a prancing horse, landing on the ball of your foot near the toes.